The 7 Wonders of Oregon video will get you inspired to live in this diverse state.

-In addition to standard student insurance, students and their partners can go to the Joseph B. Trainer Health & Wellness Center with Primary Care, Preventative Care, and Behavioral Health and Wellness Services.
-Learn more about the services
+In addition to standard student insurance, students and their partners can seek support and care at the Student Health and Wellness Center with Primary Care, Preventative Care, and Behavioral Health and Wellness Services.
+Learn more about the services.

 U.S. Department of State regulations require all J-1 Exchange Visitors to have medical insurance for themselves and any accompanying J-2 family members for the duration of their program.
 U.S. regulations require all exchange visitors (both J-1s and J-2s) to have health insurance during the duration of their exchange visitor status.
 The health insurance plan selected by the exchange visitor must meet the minimum requirements designated by U.S. law at 22 C.F.R.
 62.14, and the exchange visitor and accompanying dependents may be subject to the requirements of the Affordable Care Act.

 Foreign medical insurance policies

 J-1/J-2 Exchange Visitors who will be covered within the United States under a foreign insurance policy must submit a copy of the insurance policy to the Department of Immigration Services.
 If applicable, the policy documentation should have an English translation, indicating amounts of coverage and the dates of coverage.
 Individuals carrying policies that do not meet the minimum levels of coverage outlined by the J1 regulations, will be required to purchase insurance that meets the U.S. Department of State requirements, which must include medical evacuation and repatriation coverage.